 Emiddio "Emil" Giordano was elected Judge of the Court of Common Pleas of Northampton County on November 4, 2003.
 He was sworn into office on January 5, 2004.
-He presides over civil and criminal trials and is also assigned as the Administrative Judge of Domestic Relations.
+He is the Administrative Judge for Orphans' Court and presides over civil and criminal trials.

 Judge Giordano is a graduate of Bethlehem Catholic High School (1977), Moravian College (B.A.
 1982) and Villanova Law School (J.D.
 1985).
 He was admitted to practice law in the Commonwealth of Pennsylvania in 1986 and in the State of New York in 1985.

 In 1985, Judge Giordano began his career as an Assistant District Attorney in the Broome County District Attorney’s Office in Binghamton, New York.
 In 1987, he decided to return to the Lehigh Valley area and worked as an associate with the law firm of Holland, Taylor and Sorrentino of Bethlehem until 1988.
 From 1988 until his election to the Bench, he maintained a private practice, with emphasis on civil, criminal, construction and municipal law.
 In 1990, he served as an Assistant Public Defender to the Lehigh County Public Defender’s Office and in 1994, he served as an Assistant Public Defender to the Northampton County Public Defender’s Office.
 Throughout his years of private practice, he served as Solicitor to the Boroughs of Northampton, North Catasauqua and Chapman, Moore Township, Hanover Township (Special Solicitor to Curative Amendment) and Upper Mount Bethel Township Policeman’s Association.
 He has also served as Solicitor to non-profit organizations, such as Thunder Youth Hockey, Inc., the Landlord Association of Pennsylvania and Tri-Boro Sportsmen, Inc.